Telephone: 0117 964 7181 Email Us

 Without a doubt, reading as often as possible is THE thing which will make the greatest difference to your child’s education.
 In Oak Class, we value immensely the contribution that reading makes to your children’s lives and so it permeates much of what we do.

 In class we will read daily and talk about books regularly.
-Much learning will be presented in textual form, and we will work hard with your children to improve their fluency and comprehension.
+Much learning will be presented in word form, and we will work hard with your children to improve their fluency and comprehension.

 Daily reading is obviously incredibly beneficial, but we understand that lives are busy.
 So, using the Reading Records as evidence, every child that reads 4 times or more in a week will receive a raffle ticket which goes into a hat.
 Each half term, a random ticket is drawn from the hat with the winner receiving a £5 book token!